All Episodes

 There are other examples.

-And anti-Trump RNC delegate saying that she will vote for Hillary over Trump.
+An anti-Trump RNC delegate saying that she will vote for Hillary over Trump.

 We've got the YouTube video link.

-Asked point blank if that means he would vote for Clinton over Trump if it came down to, well, well, not necessarily, but they're out there saying these things.
+Asked point blank if that means he would vote for Clinton over Trump if it came down to, well, not necessarily, but they're out there saying these things.

 He has said he would take cyanide if it's Ted Cruz.

-Oh, yeah, Peter King, Congressman from New York C would take cyanide if it was Ted Cruz, and he has not said that he will never vote.
+Oh, yeah, Peter King, Congressman from New York, he would take cyanide if it was Ted Cruz.

 He's not said he will vote for Trump under any circumstances.